nginx/unit-docs/source/index.rst

 configured via API.
 The design of the server allows reconfiguration of specific application parameters as needed by the engineering or operations.

+| Current latest version is 1.2, released on June 7, 2018.
+| See the changelog here: `<https://unit.nginx.org/CHANGES.txt>`_.

 The sources are distributed under the Apache 2.0 license.

 Key Features